Theophilix/event-table-edit-old/README.md

-# Event Table Edit Old versions
+# Event Table Edit Old

 Event Table Edit (abbrev.
 ETE) is a free and open source table plugin for **Joomla 3.x** (I am working on Joomla 4.x and PHP 8.0 right now).